othello-nnue/libothello/readme.md

-# Intro
+# Introduction
 This is [Zig](ziglang.org) port of [Othello move generator](https://gitlab.com/rust-othello/8x8-othello).

+# Directory structure

 # Move generation

-The move generation part implements the [Kogge-Stone Algorithm](https://www.chessprogramming.org/Kogge-Stone_Algorithm), intended to compile to SIMD instructions.
+We use [Kogge-Stone Algorithm](https://www.chessprogramming.org/Kogge-Stone_Algorithm), intended to compile to SIMD instructions, for move generation.

 # Move resolution

-## BMI2
+## AMD64

-The BMI2 implementation uses PDEP/PEXT instructions and 16.5KiB of LUT, which would fit in the L1D cache.
+On x86-64-v3 processors it uses PDEP/PEXT instructions and 16.5KiB of LUT, which would fit in the L1D cache.
 I have an idea to reduce LUT size to 14.5KiB, I might switch to that implementation after benchmarking.

 Name | Type | Size
 ----:|----:|----: